-2.5 Adolescents (10 to 17 Years of Age) With Heterozygous Familial Hypercholesterolemia range is 10 to 40 mg/day; the maximum recommended dose is 40 mg/day.
-Doses should be individualized according to the recommended goal of therapy [see NCEP Pediatric Panel Guidelines1 and Clinical Studies (14.2)].
+2.5 Adolescents (10 to 17 Years of Age) With Heterozygous Familial Hypercholesterolemia

+The recommended usual starting dose is 10 mg once a day in the evening.
+The recommended dosing range is 10 to 40 mg/day; the maximum recommended dose is 40 mg/day.
+Doses should be individualized according to the recommended goal of therapy [see NCEP Pediatric Panel Guidelines and Clinical Studies (14.2)].
 Adjustments should be made at intervals of 4 weeks or more.